-For those users whose screens shows nothing or merely display a large number of #####.
+For those users whose screens shows nothing or merely display a large number of ####.
 This problem sometimes occurs when the column width is too small for displaying all the data in a specific cell.
 Making that particular column wider will solve this problem.

-For writing throughput times to the second column, the following command suffices on the Trigger on Entry of the Sink: ExcelActiveX_Write(Input(c), 2, Age(i)).
+For writing throughput times to the second column, the following command can be set on the Trigger on Entry of the Sink: ExcelActiveX Write(Input(c), 2, Age(i)).